LeonLow97-Sandbox/vue-bootcamp/boris_paskhaver/js-revision.md

 }, 2000)

 setTimeout(() => {
-    clearInterval(interval) // stops the execution of the interval }, 10000)
+    clearInterval(interval) // clears an interval, stops the execution of the interval }, 10000)
 ```